aink99/fai_linux_sysedge/README.md

 # fai_linux_sysedge

 This cookbok will downloads a sysedge tarball and install it.
-It will no do anything if /etc/init.d/CA-SystemEDGE file is present.
+It will install and upgrade the following packages : 'glibc.i686 libstdc++.i686 libstdc++ glibc psmisc net-tools'.
+It also remount /tmp , if it's mounted with noexec, and set it back .
+If a software firewall is running (iptables or firewalld) acl wil be added .It will not do anything if /etc/init.d/CA-SystemEDGE file is present.

 ## Requirements